Rowan University Holds Covid Vigil

 On Oct.
 5, Rowan University hosted a vigil to honor those who have lost their lives to COVID-19.
 Students, faculty, and community members joined to remember and mourn the lives of over 700,000 individuals.

 Over a dozen people attended the vigil in person and others joined online.
-All those who attended, in person or virtual, were welcomed to share their thoughts, feelings and personal stories.
+All those who attended, in person or virtual, were welcome to share their thoughts, feelings, and personal stories.

-Those who decided to speak, share poems, music or words of wisdom moved the crowd with their heartfelt and sincere stories of personal, community and societal struggle throughout the pandemic.
+Those who decided to speak, and share poems, music, or words of wisdom moved the crowd with their heartfelt and sincere stories of personal, community, and societal struggle throughout the pandemic.

 ”We tend to each other as a community and [need to] be there for each other,” BuHer said.